In the late summer of 2021, Ann Stanley visited The Veggie Empire at their Beales Road Farm in Greensborough.

 “The way that the support team describe what we do with our NDIS funded team members is that we work as a ‘guide beside’ the participant.
 Support team members are doing the work too and, at the same time, checking in with our participants who need support to complete horticulture tasks on the farm,” says Rachel.

-The Veggie Empire collaborate closely with a not-for-profit urban farm called Farm Raiser run by three young farmers on Department of Education land behind Waratah Special Development School in Bellfield, 14 km south west of Greensborough.
+The Veggie Empire collaborate closely with a not-for-profit urban farm called Farm Raiser run by five young farmers on Department of Education land behind Waratah Special Development School in Bellfield, 14 km south west of Greensborough.
 Patrick Turnbull started Farm Raiser with colleagues Charlotte Bartlett-Wynne and Kirsty Edwards after they completed their Associate Degree in Urban Horticulture.

 Rachel met the Farm Raiser crew at the ‘Local Food Launchpad’ entrepreneur course in 2018 and a close working relationship was established between the two groups of farming friends who regularly share equipment, space, produce, expertise and a farmer!
 Of the relationship between Farm Raiser and Veggie Empire, she reflects, “We were looking for an urban farmer to join the support and Patrick was a natural for the role.“